niemopen/ntac-admin/project-notes/docs/niem-6.0-arch-changes/niem-6.0-arch-changes-v1.0-pn01.md

 More information about CMF is available at https://github.com/niemopen/common-model-format.

-## 2.2 Assign NIEM subset schemas the EXT conformance target
+## 2.2 Assign NIEM subset schemas a new conformance target

 [niemopen/niem-naming-design-rules#10](https://github.com/niemopen/niem-naming-design-rules/issues/10)

-The NTAC proposes to use the ExtensionSchemaDocument (EXT) NDR conformance target for subset schemas instead of the original ReferenceSchemaDocument (REF) target.
+The NTAC proposess to use a new NDR conformance target for subset schemas instead of the original ReferenceSchemaDocument (REF) target.

 ### 2.2.1 Background